 Mirantis has been a leader in the OpenStack movement since the open source project was introduced in 2010.
 The company has dedicated developers contributing to Quantum LBaaS, helps run the Bay Area OpenStack user group in Silicon Valley, and supported the establishment of the OpenStack Foundation.
 Mirantis also runs a training program to expand the pool of skilled engineering talent and expertise in OpenStack.The company’s ongoing ‘Boot Camps’ have become very popular and are usually sold out; the next one is December 13-14 in Mountain View, CA.

 Mirantis delivers OpenStack cloud and open source application infrastructure.
 With the largest pool of OpenStack engineering expertise on the market, Mirantis helps service providers, SaaS vendors, and enterprises build and run robust OpenStack cloud infrastructure, powered by the full force of open source innovation.
 Its focus: vendor-independent cloud implementation uncompromised by opaque hooks or proprietary packaging.
 The company has a unique cost-effective delivery model, founded on years of deep software engineering experience for demanding Fortune 1000 companies.
-Customers include Cisco, Dell, GE, Agilent, NASA, HP, AT&T, The Gap, Axcient and Nexenta.
+Customers include Cisco, Dell, GE, Agilent, NASA, The Gap, Axcient and Nexenta.
 Mirantis is headquartered in Mountain View, California, with engineering centers in Russia and Ukraine. www.mirantis.com

 [...]
 “Mirantis Offers Do-it-Yourself OpenStack” by David Fishmanhttp://www.mirantis.com/blog/mirantis-offers-do-it-yourself-openstack/OpenStack Foundation : “Announcing OpenStack Day 15 December, Bangalore India” [...]December 14, 201207:42